CES 2023: Companies tout environmental innovations - ExBulletin

 Varadharajan created an algorithm that derives information about various edible products from published research papers.
 This allows you to assign a carbon footprint to every food barcode.
 The algorithm then uses information about the product’s cultivation techniques and packaging to fine-tune that number.

-Using the GreenSwapps app, CES attendees were able to scan the barcodes of various milk containers on display and instantly compare their carbon footprint.
+Using GreenSwapp’s app, CES attendees were able to scan the barcodes of various milk containers on display and instantly compare their carbon footprint.
 The company claims this works with any food item that has a barcode.

 The information is useful for conscious consumers, but the real impact will come when food companies use it to track emissions, Varadharajan said.

-The Goodyear Tire and Rubber Company didn’t have a booth this year, but they did demonstrate the new tires in a blue and yellow plastered vehicle that drove around Las Vegas.
+The Goodyear Tire and Rubber Company didn’t have a booth this year, but they did demonstrate the new tires on a blue and yellow plastered vehicle that drove around Las Vegas.

 The company currently has the largest market share of consumer replacement tires in the United States.
 The new demo tire contains 90% sustainable materials and has improved rolling efficiency, so the tire saves energy even in electric vehicles.